gabengaGamer/deadlock-bootleg-tools/README.md

 MaterialEditor     | Yes
 ModelDoc           | Partially/Crashes when opening deadlock models Animgraph          | No
-ParticleEditor     | Yes
+ParticleEditor     | No
 ImageSubrectEditor | Partially/Only as lib/Check the Editor
-SFM                | Crashes when selecting a scene VConsole           | Yes
+SFM                | Partially/Crashes when selecting a scene VConsole           | Yes
 VConsoleTools      | Yes